abs-tudelft/vhdmmio/doc/md/registerfileconfig.md

 This key must be set to a dictionary.
 Its structure is defined [here](featureconfig.md).
 Not specifying the key is equivalent to specifying an empty dictionary.

+## `entity`

+This configuration structure is used to configure how the MMIO entity is generated.

+This key must be set to a dictionary.
+Its structure is defined [here](entityconfig.md).
+Not specifying the key is equivalent to specifying an empty dictionary.

 ## `interface`

 This key specifies the default VHDL entity interface generation